Varshajadhav125/Periodic_Process_Logger_with_Auto_Scheduled_Log_Report_Facility/README.md

-      In this project we create log file with the current time and store information about all running processes as its name ,PID, memory usage,username of process.Our automation script executes periodically depends on the time specified by the user using scheduler of python.After periodic execution it sends the log file to the specified email address.
+      In this project we create log file with the current time and store information about all running processes as its name ,PID, memory usage,username of process.Our automation script executes periodically depends on the time specified by the user using scheduler of python.After periodic execution it sends the log file to the specified email address..